Engineering · 3 min read

 • Not crashing when a virtual display (like Sidecar or AirPlay) appears and disappears.

 Each of these sounds like a small edge case.
 Together they took almost two months to get right.
+Most of that time went not into the happy path but into the moments where macOS hands you the same display twice, or in a different order, or briefly not at all.

 The screen identity problem

 macOS identifies screens by a combination of vendor ID, model, and serial number.
 Except some monitors don't report serial numbers.
 And some USB-C docks present as a different display device depending on which port you use.
+A laptop lid that opens to a known docking station is a different proposition from the same laptop opened on a train, and the system does not always tell them apart for you.

 Learn more about LumaSpace →